 You need a way to say no to more work.

 I wrote an article for Better Software, which is now online.
 See Saying No to More Work.
-(You need to register for the site to see the article.
-No charge for registration.)

 One person wanted to see the kanban boards I referred to in the article.
 I am happy to show them to you here.